betoside/b7pzp-marketing-digital/README.md

 no anúncio. o facebook bane ou puni anúncios esdrúxulos.

 a regra dos 20% é do FB.
-No máximo 20% de teto.
+No máximo 20% de texto.

 google it: facebook image checker